firebenders/Kotlin-bench/tutorials/collection.md

 * In **Create Task Instances `.json` file**, perform some final preprocessing and save your task instances to a `.json` file.

 Thanks for reading!
 If you have any questions or comments about the details in the article, please feel free to follow up with an issue.

+## Upload to HuggingFace (Optional)

+TODO

+## 🚀 Next Steps

+Congratulations!
+You now have a validated set of task instances ready for AI evaluation.

+The next step is to [generate AI predictions](predictions.md) for your task instances and evaluate the results.